kakalak-lumberJack/arabesque/README.md

 #Depends

-This app depends on default and moreblocks.
+This app depends on default and moreblocks for stairsplus compatibility.

 #Credits: